 Emerge festival – Estorick Collection – Fashion and Textile Museum – Freud Museum – Gasworks

-This Autumn, brand-new festival Emerge (September 27 – 28) will see a huge create takeover of the capital.
-Emerge will bring art installations, live music, DJs and immersive experiences to 50 London icons: from household names such as The Natural History Museum and The Barbican to quirky hidden gems like The Chocolate Museum.
+This Autumn, brand-new festival Emerge (September 27 – 28) will see a huge creative takeover of the capital.
+Emerge will bring art installations, live music, DJs and immersive experiences to some of London’s most iconic spaces: from household names such as The Natural History Museum and The Barbican to quirky hidden gems like The Chocolate Museum.

 In Islington at the Estorick Collection – home of Italian art in London – Paolo Scheggi: In Depth (July 3 – September 15) is a major exhibition presenting a comprehensive history of neo-avant garde artist Paolo Scheggi.
 A key figure in the Spatialism movement of the 1960s, Scheggi’s famous works formed layered punctured canvasses are on show alongside his lesser known work in the theatre and fashion worlds.

 Boccioni: Recreating the Lost Sculptures (September 25 – December 22) uses ground-breaking 3D printing techniques coupled with extensive photographic research to recreate three of Futurist artist Umberto Boccioni’s avant-garde sculptures, which were amongst a number of plaster sculptures tragically destroyed in 1927.
 The display enables visitors to see these lost masterpieces for the first time in nearly a century.